-6. RISK MODELING BY ALOHA SOFTWARE
+6. RISK MODELLING BY ALOHA SOFTWARE

-ALOHA (Areal Locations of Hazardous Atmospheres) is advanced modeling software developed as part of the CAMEO (Computer-Aided Management of Emergency Operations) program.
+ALOHA (Areal Locations of Hazardous Atmospheres) is advanced modelling software developed as part of the CAMEO (Computer-Aided Management of Emergency Operations) program.
 It is included in a suite of applications designed to predict the impact of chemical emergencies, supplementing tools like PHAST, which analyzes risks in industrial processes.
-In summary, ALOHA allows users to simulate and predict the consequences of hazardous atmospheres, thereby facilitating the management of chemical crises.
-[21,23].
-It enables the engineer to enter specifics about a chemical release while taking into account meteorological details, geographical locations, equipment size, material nature, and so on.
-The software will calculate threat zones for many types of dangers.
-Toxic gas clouds, flammable gas clouds, boiling liquid expanding vapor explosions (BLEVE) [19, 27], jet fires, pool fires, and vapor cloud explosions (VCE) may all be modeled using ALOHA.
-ALOHA displays threat zone estimates on a grid, and they may also be plotted on Multi-Agent Planning System (MAPS) in Mapping Application for Response, Planning, and Operational Tasks (MARPLOT), Google Earth, and Google Maps [28].
+In summary, ALOHA allows users to simulate and predict the consequences of hazardous atmospheres, thereby facilitating the management of chemical crises [21, 23].
+It enables engineers to enter specific information about a chemical release while considering meteorological details, geographical locations, equipment size, material nature, etc. The software will calculate threat zones for many types of dangers.
+Toxic gas clouds, flammable gas clouds, boiling liquid expanding vapor explosions (BLEVE) [19, 27], jet fires, pool fires, and vapor cloud explosions (VCE) may all be modelled using ALOHA.
+ALOHA displays threat zone estimates on a grid, and they may also be plotted on a Multi-Agent Planning System (MAPS) in Mapping Application for Response, Planning, and Operational Tasks (MARPLOT), Google Earth, and Google Maps [28].
 The red danger zone denotes the highest level of hazard, whereas the orange and yellow threat zones indicate areas of decreasing hazard [22, 29, 30].

-In this section, we used ALOHA software to simulate various situations such as pool fires, fires, explosions, and boil overs to determine the effects on human health, installation, and environment.
+In this section, we used ALOHA software to simulate various situations such as pool fires, fires, explosions, and boil overs to determine the impact on human health, installation, and environment.